 AA1.
-Number and percent of waiver openings distributed equitably across all geographic areas covered by the waiver using criteria identified in Appendix B-3.
 If it is discovered that an error in calculation was made, the Department will revise the distribution accordingly to reflect the correct calculation.
 In addition, ODP will initiate actions as needed to resolve any outstanding issues with AE performance using the methodology outlined in the AE Operating Agreement.

 AA2.
-Number and percent of eligible applicants having an emergency need or who have been identified as being in reserved capacity status who receive preference in waiver enrollment.
 ODP reviews on a quarterly basis reports for individuals added to Intent to Enroll status (individuals who are in the process of being enrolled in the Waiver) to ensure that eligible applicants having an emergency need for services or who have been identified as being in reserved capacity status receive preference in waiver enrollment.
 For any individual who does not have emergency status on the waiting list or has not been identified as being in reserved capacity status, ODP reviews the record and/or contacts the AE to determine if the eligible applicant meets emergency criteria or reserved capacity status.
 If it is discovered that an eligible applicant has not been identified to receive preference in waiver enrollment, the AE is instructed to update the record as necessary and appropriate.
 If ODP determines that the individual does not meet emergency or reserved capacity status criteria, ODP will provide technical assistance/training to the AE regarding ODP's waiver enrollment policies.
 An AE that continues to fail to make the required corrections or updates to the record or to violate waiver enrollment policies will be suspended from making waiver enrollment decisions for a period of 90 days unless otherwise sanctioned by ODP.
 All requests for enrollment during the suspension period will be processed through an ODP Regional Office.
 In addition, ODP will initiate actions as needed to resolve any outstanding issues with AE performance using the methodology outlined in the AE Operating Agreement.